baseboxorg/jeffskinnerbox.github.io/content/ideas/rip-cd-from-command-line.md

 I have a habit of buying the [Compact Disc (CD)][06] albums of the music I love, ripping the CDs to my digital music library,
-(i.e. on my desktop PC which is synched with or accessable by my Squeezebox, iPod, Smartphone, etc.) and then storing the CD away for safe keeping.
+(i.e. on my desktop PC which is synched with or accessible by my Squeezebox, iPod, Smartphone, etc.) and then storing the CD away for safe keeping.
 I foresee the day when these little plastic disks may not be sold since all music will be distributed via the cloud.